dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Cryptocurrencies are backed by electricity costs?
    1. Blockchain with a Purpose.
 Srinivas objective is to put blockchain on a positive trail to solve some of the most crucial challenges.
    1. Decentralized, unstable, and consuming too much electricity
    1. A mirage not a currency
+   1. The peoples currency

 1. 7 Facts To Check Before Investing In A ICO Or New Cryptocurrency
    1. Who’s offering the coin?